emgiezet/errbit-php/README.md

 Errbit::instance()
   ->configure(array(
     'api_key'           => 'YOUR API KEY',
-    'host'              => 'YOUR ERRBIT HOST, OR api.airbrake.io FOR AIRBRAKE' ))
+    'host'              => 'YOUR ERRBIT HOST, OR api.airbrake.io FOR AIRBRAKE', 'path'              => '/path/to/errbit', // if your instance is off the root of the domain ))
   ->start();
 ```